2 minute read

 • Navigating the politically divisive climate of today: the history of the Stoics includes many examples of leaders with principled behavior in the face of adversity and who strove to change their societies for the better.

-In my next post, I’ll share how Stoicism has guided me as an individual contributor and Data Scientist.
+In my next post in this series , I’ll share how Stoicism has guided me as an individual contributor and Data Scientist to continuously improve despite major setbacks.

 Leave a comment